Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Additional Details about the Simulation Hamiltonian

-The quantum simulations described in Sec.~\ref{sec:IonQsim} used $L=2$ spatial sites and the truncated chromoelectric interaction in Eq.~\eqref{eq:Hellambda} with $\lambda=1$.
-The ordering of the fermionic degrees of freedom is shown in Fig.~\ref{fig:L2Qubits}.
+The quantum simulations described in Results used $L=2$ spatial sites and the truncated chromoelectric interaction in \seq~\eqref{eq:Hellambda} with $\lambda=1$.
+The ordering of the fermionic degrees of freedom is shown in Fig.~4 in the main text.
 The JW transformation is used to map fermionic to spin operators that acts on qubits,

 where $\phi^{\dagger}$ and $\phi$ are fermionic creation and annihilation operators, $\hat{Z}$ is the Pauli-Z operator, and $\hat{\sigma}^{+}$ and $\hat{\sigma}^{-}$ are the spin-raising and spin-lowering operators.